Storm Ciaran Triggers Weather Alert In Northwestern Europe - UrduPoint

 Three French departments -- Finistere, Cotes-d'Armor and Manche -- will be placed on red storm alert, the highest level, at midnight (2300 GMT), national weather agency Meteo-France said.

-Two of them are will also be placed on maximum flood alert, it added.
+Two of them will also be placed on maximum flood alert, it added.

 A total of 17 departments along the French coast, from the Gironde region to the northern Hauts de France, will be on the lower category orange alert.